esphome/esphome-docs/components/output/sigma_delta.rst

     :align: center
     :width: 65.0%

-    Comparison between a PWM with a period of 10s and 1s steps and a sigma-delta output with 1s steps
+    Comparison between a *Slow PWM* with a period of 100s and a *sigma-delta output* with an update interval of 1s

 For example, if you choose to toggle the output at most once every 1 second and decide on a PWM period of 10 seconds, for reasonably frequent updates, with :doc:`/components/output/slow_pwm`